Caleb S.

 The workload of the county courts did not appear to contribute to racial disparities.
 In conclusion, Bridges et al assert that as minority populations increase, especially in urban areas where minorities tend to be segregated and where crime is more intense, there may be a heightened sense that minorities represent a threat to a community order.
 In response to this perceived threat, law enforcement officials adopt informal strategies for controlling crime that have racially disparate impacts.

-How to Write an Annotated Bibliography APA 7th Edition?
+How To Write An Annotated Bibliography APA 7th Edition?

 • Choose Reliable Sources